-For fiddlers who play it in G, it is very fun and not too hard to execute double stop notes at the bottom of page 1, where the melody goes, "First she washed them..."
+For fiddlers who play it in G, it is very fun and not too hard to execute double stop notes - a drone - at the bottom of page 1, where the melody goes, "First she washed them..."
 Just use the open D string as harmony for the notes of the A string, until you reach the melody change again at "Whack fol the too-rah..."

 (This may seem terribly obvious to all you fiddlers of many years' experience, but to me, a pianist who first held a real violin in her hands as a music major in college in String Methods I, playing the violin is still a learning adventure!)

 Now here is a plain lead sheet, lyrics and music all on one page, to save paper and ink:

 Download Spanish Lady lead sheet in the key of A